Skip to main content

 Rural Nevada, language access, and other real-world issues

 Rural Nevada families often face a harder staffing problem than Las Vegas or Reno families.
-Nevada’s own FE waiver renewal materials say the state’s rural and frontier geography has made caregiver shortages worse.
-That is one reason Nevada expanded payment to some LRIs in waiver settings.
-If you live outside Clark or Washoe, ask not only whether the senior is eligible, but also whether there is a provider agency, ISO, or FMS option serving your county.
+If you live outside Clark or Washoe County, ask not only whether the senior is eligible, but also whether there is a provider agency, ISO, or Financial Management Service option serving your county.

 If English is not the family’s first language, say that at the start of every call.
-Nevada hearing staff say on the AAU page that impartial translation and interpretive services are used in the hearing process when needed.
-Ask ADSD, DWSS, or your health plan for language help and do not sign papers you do not understand.
+Nevada Medicaid says translation help is available at no cost.
+The Medicaid site lists 702-668-4200 for Southern Nevada and 775-687-1900 for Northern Nevada.
+Ask ADSD, DWSS, Medicaid, or the health plan for language help before you sign papers you do not understand.

 Can a Nevada senior have an adult child paid to provide care?

 Often, yes.
 An adult child is usually not treated as a legally responsible individual in Nevada.
-That makes an adult child a realistic paid caregiver in PCS, and also in the FE waiver, the PD waiver, and the SFCG waiver if the other program rules are met.
-The easiest adult-child path is usually PCS if the senior already has Medicaid.
+That makes an adult child a realistic paid caregiver in PCS and in some waiver cases if the other program rules are met.
+The easiest adult-child path is often PCS if the senior already has Medicaid.

 Can a spouse be paid in Nevada?